ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2015-07-30-magento-create-new-cms-layout.markdown

 */
 ?>
 {% endhighlight %}
 Not in magento.
-We create a custom module and register it.
+We need to create a custom module and register it.
 Create path <span class="code">app/etc/modules/Company_DropdownLayout.xml</span> and insert:
 {% highlight xml linenos %}
 <?xml version="1.0"?>
 <config>